keystonejs/keystone/.changeset/silver-bottles-drum.md

 });
 ```

-There are also some smaller improvements:
+Finally, some other changes introduced in this release are:

-- All preview props now have an `onChange` function so that you can update more than one field in a component at a time
+- Each of the `preview` props `fields` (and their inner fields, if any) now have an `onChange` function so that you can update more than one field in a component at a time
-- All preview props now have a `schema` property to access the schema for those preview props
+- Each of the `preview` props `fields` (and their inner fields, if any) now have a `schema` property to access their respective schema at that level
-- Preview props are now referentially stable between renders when their value is stable
+- Generally, preview props are now referentially stable between renders when their value is stable

-And other breaking changes that are unlikely to affect most users:
+Some internal breaking changes that are unlikely to affect users are:

 - The `ComponentPropField` type is now named `ComponentSchema`
-- `FormField`'s are constrained to no longer allow storing `undefined`.
-They must be a string, number, boolean, null, array of one of these or object with one of these.
-This is required so that they can be represented within an array
+- `FormField`'s are now constrained to prevent storing `undefined`.
+They must be a string, number, boolean, null, array of one of these or an object with one of these.
+This is required so that they can be represented within a JSON array.
-- In the `props` object on a component block node, child fields are now stored as `null` instead of undefined.
-This is required so that they can be represented within an array.
-Loading documents that stored `undefined` instead of `null` for a child field will still work though, no data migration is required.
+- Within the database, for the `props` object on a component-block node, child fields are now stored as `null` instead of `undefined`.
+This is required so that they can be represented within a JSON array.
+Component-block nodes that previously had `undefined` instead of `null` for a child field will continue to work though, no data migration is required.
-- `ObjectField` stores the fields on a property named `fields` instead of `value`
+- The `ObjectField` type now has inner fields on a property named `fields` instead of `value`
 - The `ConditionalField` type now has two type parameters that look like this:
   ```ts
   type ConditionalField<